 The information below outlines key questions that the Trust thinks people may want to consider, the process by which people can respond, and what will happen to responses.

 - Our 80 place special school for children and young people with Autism and/or social, emotional and mental health needs, aged 9 to 19 opened in September 2017.
-The school is operating in a temporary site in Nuneaton for the first year, with plans to move to a permanent site in Rugby in September 2019.
+The school is currently operating in a temporary site in Nuneaton until we are able to move to our permanent site in Rugby in September 2019.

 - Quest Academy admits children and young people who have an Education, Health and Care (EHC) plan.
 School referrals will be through the Local Authorities who have named the school in individual children’s EHC plan.

 - The need for this school was identified by Warwickshire County Council as there are insufficient specialist school places within the county.
 Since the school opened Warwickshire County Council have undertaken further needs analysis and as such have asked MacIntyre Academies Trust to expand the age range of pupils to accommodate two additional classes of pupils for year 3 and 4.